online store

 “Reasonable accommodation” means change within a workplace that enables an employee to effectively do his or her job despite having a disability.

-Employers are obliged to accommodate employees that qualify as disabled unless it causes the employer “undue hardship.”
+Employers are obliged to accommodate employees who qualify as disabled unless it causes the employer “undue hardship.”
 In other words, jeopardise the business or functioning thereof.

 When is a request for a sit-stand desk an accommodation request?